jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 ## User story 1
 _As a user, I want to add contacts to the address book, so that I can save their details_

-- [ ] Should add a contact to the address book
+- [x] Should add a contact to the address book
 - [ ] Should add multiple contacts at once
 - [ ] Should save email as lowercase
 - [ ] Should validate the format of the details
   - [ ] Email address (foo@bar.baz)
   - [ ] Phone number (07 + 9 digits)
   - [ ] Name (alphabetical characters only)
-- [ ] Should return a message after the operation
+- [ ] Should return a succesful message after adding a contact

 ---